404Wolf/csds340-case-study-1/report.typ

 // parameters required by the algorithm.
 Communicate your approach in enough detail
 // for someone else to be able to implement and deploy your spam filtering system.

-To deploy our spam filtering system we choose to pre-process data with a median imputation, feature select with a logistic regression classifier with L1 regularization, and train an ExtraTreesClassifier.
-The values of important parameters are shown below.
+To deploy our spam filtering system, we use Median Imputation for handling missing values, select features using Logistic Regression with L1 Regularization, and train an Ensemble Decision Tree model (Extra Trees).
+Key parameter values are detailed below.

-=== median imputation
+=== Median Imputation
 ```python
 imputer = SimpleImputer(missing_values=-1, strategy="median")
 ```

-=== feature selection
+=== Feature Selection with L1 Regularized Logistic Regression
 ```python
 model = LogisticRegression(
     penalty="l1",